 The key to explaining your expectations is two-fold:

-- Document them so they are not forgotten and can be referenced by your team going forward.
+- Document them so they are not forgotten and can be referenced by your team in the future.

 - Create instructions assuming the VA knows nothing about what you do.

-Remember, what may seem simple and common knowledge to you may be confusing to your VA who has never done it before.
+Remember, what may seem simple and common knowledge to you may confuse your VA who has never done it before.

 Setting the Parameters for your VAs is critical.